-The result is less than 0.3 percent therefore the results can be used for acceptance purposes.
+The result is not more than an 0.3 percent therefore the results can be used for acceptance purposes.

-Adjustment Factor (R) for Adjusted Individual Mass Retained (AIMR) on minus 4.75 (No. 4) sieves
+Adjustment Factor (R) for Total Individual Mass Retained (TIMR) on minus 4.75 (No. 4) sieves

 The mass of material retained for each sieve is multiplied by the adjustment factor (R) carried to three decimal places.